How to start a Skincare Business

 If you have already been making products for some time for either yourself or close friends and family, then the jump to being a business can be scary.
 Because of the nature of skincare products, there are strict guidelines to adhere to when manufacturing.
 You must conduct stringent testing, batch testing and detailed recording of every product that you make.

-Marketing your skincare business
+Marketing your Skincare Business

 Unfortunately, your products aren’t going to sell themselves.
 But we’re lucky enough in today’s digital world that there are endless opportunities to market your business for free, and other strategies that are still affordable for small business.

 This one is a no brainer.
-In 2020, if you don’t have a Facebook and Instagram, does your business even exist?
+In recent years, if you don’t have a Facebook and Instagram, does your business even exist?
 As a small business owner, you’re going to be very busy.
 So, don’t put pressure on yourself to be on every single social platform, or to post every day.
 Figure out what platforms are best for your industry and make sure you have a consistent presence on there.
 Remember to use beautiful photos of your products to keep it professional.
 Customers should be able to take one look at your social media and know what you sell, what your products are for, how to buy them and how to contact you.
 There are plenty of other tips for using Instagram for business that can really elevate your brand.

 A handy thing about Facebook is many of the community groups post weekly small business threads where you can share your business, take advantage of free things like this!

-Website or Selling platform
+Website or Ecommerce Platform

 If you can afford to pay for a website or you’re capable of building one yourself that’s awesome.
 But don’t fret if that simply isn’t possible at first.
 Take a look at the other options and see what is best for your business.
 The most popular selling platforms today are Etsy, Shopify, WIX online markets and handmade platforms like madeit.